Generalized Igusa functions and ideal growth in nilpotent Lie rings: Introduction

 \subsubsection{Main results}

-In this paper we give constructive proofs of (finite) uniformity of ideal zeta functions associated to the members of a large class of nilpotent Lie rings of nilpotency class at most~$2$.
+We now restrict to the case of Lie rings, namely rings in which the multiplication is anti-symmetric and satisfies the Jacobi identity; note that the Jacobi identity holds trivially for all nilpotent rings of class at most two.
+In this paper we give constructive proofs of (finite) uniformity of ideal zeta functions associated to the members of a large class of nilpotent Lie rings of nilpotency class at most two.

 \begin{dfn} Let $\mfL$ denote the class of nilpotent Lie rings of nilpotency class at most two which is closed under direct products and contains the following Lie rings: \begin{enumerate} \item the free class-$2$-nilpotent Lie rings $\mff_{2,d}$ on $d$ generators, for $d\geq 2$; cf.\ Section~\ref{subsec:free.nilpotent}. \item the free class-$2$-nilpotent products $\mfg_{d,d'} = \Z^d * \Z^{d'}$, for $d,d' \geq 0$; cf.\ Section~\ref{subsec:rel.free.prod}. \item the higher Heisenberg Lie rings $\mathfrak{h}_d$ for $d \geq 1$; cf.~Section~\ref{subsec:higher.heisenberg}. \end{enumerate} \end{dfn} Note that $\mcL$ contains the free abelian Lie rings $\Z^d = \mfg_{d,0}=\mfg_{0,d}$.